SkillsFundingAgency/tl-marketing-and-communication/README.md

 ```

 - `CacheExpiryInSeconds` - Default cache time (in seconds) used for caching providers and qualifications.
+- `CourseDirectoryApiSettings`
+  - `BaseUri` is the Course Directory API Uri - this can be found in the Azure DevOps library settings for the project.
+  - `ApiKey` is the Course Directory API key - this can be found in Azure Key Vault for the project.
 - `EmployerSiteSettings`
   - `SiteUrl` needs to be the address of the Zendesk Employer Support site.
   - Article settings should be the url fragment which will be appended to the site url and point to the articles on Zendesk.